klozn/10-javascript/00-essentials/10-git/29-git-advanced-additional-topics/10-revert-reset-checkout/codelab01/README.md

 We now want to revert our last commit, which we pushed.

-Since HEAD is the pointer to the last commit, use it to indicate the commit to be reverted:
+Since HEAD is the pointer to the last commit (of our current checked-out branch), use it to indicate the commit to be reverted:
 ```
 git revert HEAD
 ```